 How Much Should I Spend on Building a House?

-Of course, the real answer to how much does it cost to build a house is that it depends on how much you have to spend.
-Determining this is a case of looking at the following:
+Determining how much you have to spend is a case of looking at the following:

 - your savings